 Nest is a corporation that wants to make the world smile.
-“Since Nests establishment on October 28, 2006; over the past 15 years Nest has carried out various projects.
+“Since Nest’s establishment on October 28, 2006; Nest has carried out various projects.
 Including supporting the visit of homeland, settlement of overseas adoptees, and helping with the development of poor and underprivileged third world countries; in order to help humans beyond religion and ideology.
-Currently, Nest, a corporation, focuses on improving and developing services for overseas adoptees in line with social changes entering the Phono-Sipiens phase.
-Nest is aiming to gradually increase the quality of life in different areas through a wide range of preparatory steps, from the planning the support methods to the study of quantitative and non-metric evaluation methods.”
+Currently, Nest focuses on improving and developing services for overseas adoptees in line with social changes entering the Phono-Sapiens phase.
+Nest is aiming to gradually increase the quality of life in different areas through a wide range of preparatory steps, from planning the support methods to the study of quantitative and non-metric evaluation methods.”

 Assistance with Finding Biological Family

 The number of overseas adoptees who left Korea due to adoption after the Korean War is estimated to be about 167,547 by 2018, according to the National Adoption Services statistics.
 But including the official statistics by the government the figure is estimated to be about 220,000.
 Some overseas adoptees naturally want to find their roots as they grow up.
 There are plenty of resources to find their roots as long as they have accurate adoption records.
 But unfortunately, overseas adoptees who do not have accurate adoption records have a lot of difficulty finding their roots.
 Nevertheless, do not let go of hope.
 Nest is here to try and help with our various resources and connections.

 Nest provides airport pick-up services only for overseas adoptees who are visiting Korea for the first time.
 If you are interested, please fill out of the following form.